Annassie/BigData-Hadoop/Anna_Niukkanen_task_3/task_3.md

 ### Task 2.
 Give an example of Map only and Reduce tasks

+Map only task means that the mapper does all task with its InputSplit and no job is done by the reducer.
+Mapper's output is the final output.
+Example of Map Only Job:

 ### Task 3.
 Deploy a hadoop cluster, build a WordCount application, run on the dataset 'ppkm_sentiment' and print the 10 rarest words